hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

         done
         done

+This script will save and rename the *gau_job.log* file at each step for each of the QM system.
+You can parse CM5 atomic charges from the Gaussian log file using any text file reader or using the progamming languagge of your choice.

 Whereas, the output of TeraChem_ is a bit different.
 It write a dat file as an output that consist of general stuff like SCF, energy, homo-lumo gap etc., whereas the extra parameters like the charges are stored in the scratch directory.
 So, we have to store both the dat file as well as the charge_vdd.xls at each step.
 Here is the content of the :file:`tutorial/pre-processing/2-amber-qm-vs-vdd-chrgs.sh`

 .. code-block::
-        :emphasize-lines: 21,35
+        :emphasize-lines: 21,35,36
-        :caption: QM/MM MD run using Gaussian_ as an external QM package to compute the CM5 charges
+        :caption: QM/MM MD run using TeraChem_ as an external QM package to compute the VDD charges

         #!/bin/bash